maartene/DCJam2025/docs/TECHDEBT.md

     - [X] remove `damage` from `Enemy`
 - [X] DRY: move as much from strategies into default implementations as possible
 - Movement tests in `EnemyMovementTests` use hard coded paths, these should be generated using a path finding algorithm like Dijkstra or BFS
+- Is a KeyPath the right way of describing the position of a party member?
+    - [X] remove frontLeft/right
+        - [X] frontRow uses getMember
+            - [X] add a getMember function
+        - [X] drawParty uses getMember
+        - [X] test notLostWhenAtLeastOnePartyMemberIsAlive needs to use getMember
+        - [X]  meleeAttackFromBackRowDoesNotDamageEnemy needs to not use the keypath solution
+            - [X] attack needs to take an SinglePartyPosition as associate value
+                - [X] add a new attackNew value and use a SinglePartyPosition
+                - [X] Tests use the new enum case
+    - [X] Remove backLeft/right
+    - [X] Remove frontRow
+        - [X] MeleeAttackStrategy needs to use getMembers
+            - [X] Introduce getMembers function
+    - [X] Remove backrow
+    - [X] Remove all